opconWizard/opcon-docs/docs/objects/machines.md

 match the server name on the certificate installed on the machine where this agent resides.
-If this field is left blank, then the name on the certificate is assumed to be either the fully qualified domain name (FQDN) of the agent machine, if specified in the machine\'s settings, or the "OpCon" machine name for the agent, if the FQDN is not specified.
+If this field is left blank, then the name on the certificate is assumed to be either the fully qualified domain name (FQDN) of the agent machine, if specified in the machine's settings, or the "OpCon" machine name for the agent, if the FQDN is not specified.
 For more information, refer to [Validation of the Digital Certificate Distinguished Name](../server-programs/network-communications.md#validati) in the **Server Programs** online help.